surbhi1604/ATM-Project/README.md

 ## Project Structure

-The project consists of the following files:
+The project consists of 3 files name as:

 - **`Account.java`**
   Handles account-related data and operations such as balance inquiry, deposits, and withdrawals.